1. Religion & Spirituality

 Order and Chaos

 Religions (and culture in general) commonly focus on bringing order to the world.
-Chaos, and by extension disagreement and other causes of chaos, is generally seen as something dangerous and best to be avoided.
+Chaos—and by extension disagreement and other causes of chaos—is generally seen as something dangerous and best to be avoided.

-Non-dogmatic
+Non-dogmatic Religion

-Because Discordianism is a religion of chaos, the opposite of order, Discordianism is a completely non-dogmatic religion.
-While the Principia Discordia provides a wide variety of stories, interpretation and value of those stories is completely up to the Discordian.
+Because Discordianism is a religion of chaos—the opposite of order—Discordianism is a completely non-dogmatic religion.
+While the "oPrincipia Discordia" provides a wide variety of stories, interpretation and value of those stories are completely up to the Discordian.
 A Discordian is free to draw from as many other influences as desired as well as follow any other religion in addition to Discordianism.

 In addition, no Discordian holds authority over another Discordian.
 Some carry cards announcing their status as a pope, meaning one who has no authority over him.
 Discordians often hand out such cards freely, as the term is not limited to Discordians.

-Sayings
+Discordian Sayings

 Discordians often use the phrase "Hail Eris!
 All Hail Discordia!" particularly in printed and electronic documents.

-Discordians also have a particular love of the word "fnord," which is largely used randomly.
-On the Internet, it has often come to mean something nonsensical.
-In the Illuminatus trilogy of books, which borrow various Discordian ideas, the masses have been conditioned to react to the word "fnord" with fear, and thus the word sometimes is used jokingly to refer to conspiracy theories.
+In the "Illuminatus! " trilogy of novels, which borrow various Discordian ideas, the masses have been conditioned to react to the word "fnord" with fear.
+Thus, the word sometimes is used jokingly to refer to conspiracy theories.